JMuckian94/Allstar-Gyms-MS1/README.md

 ### Navigation
 ##### - Plan
 I will create a navbar that will follow the user down the page.
 This suits the single page design and will help the user navigate to the desired sections with ease.
-I will also include a scrollspy feature to highlight what area of the page the user is currently looking at.
 The navbar will increase the number of items available from small to large screens.
 It will transition from a hamburger icon to a short list of items and then to the full list at large screen widths.
+The "Sign Up" button will provide a form to fill out in a modal box.

 ##### - Implementation
 The navbar was created using Bootstrap components.
 This allowed for initial simple alignment, coloring and font options.
 I then overrided some of these elements using my own CSS styling.
 Bootstrap also made the transition from hamburger to full list of nav items simple using its intuitive display property classes.

 ##### - Test
 I clicked each item in the live navbar to test that it takes me to the correct area of the page each time.
 I also opened the site and did this test again on Edge, Firefox, Chrome and Safari to make sure the experience was consistant and bug free.

 ##### - Result
 On tablet and mobile the nav elements reduced nicely and then finally converted to the hamburger icon without issues.
 The navigation also worked on all browsers tested without error.
-However, I am still adjusting the logo positioning on mobile as it currently wraps the hamburger icon giving an uneven look.

 ##### - Verdict
 All nav elements and display properties work as intended.
-Some styling issues left to be resolved.

 ### Modals
 ##### - Plan
-I plan to implement a modal that appears whenever the user clicks the Sign In/Sign Up navbar item or the Sign Up button on the jumbotron.
+I plan to implement a modal that appears whenever the user clicks the Sign Up navbar item or the Sign Up button on the jumbotron.
 This modal will contain a form to fill out with various personal information typically needed for a new user account.
 I also want to include a modal that pops up when a user has submitted info correctly in the contact section.

 ##### - Implementation
 I utitilised Bootstrap's packaged Javascript elements to include this funtionality.
 The modal is centered on the page and uses similar styling to the rest of the site.
 The modal includes form elements that ask for full name, address, and email.
 Card information is ommited as in future I would include that in a more secure format via an encrypted external process.
 The user also has the option to exit the modal using an "X" symbol in the top right corner.
 The contact section modal just includes a message and does not ask for further input.